TallKite/linnstrument-firmware/README.md

 SEQUENCER PEDALS

-When playing in one split and using the other split as a sequencer, it's now no longer necessary to switch to the other split before using the following footpedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.
+When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following footpedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.

 *Details: From outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
 You can double-tap or triple-tap the NEXT and PREV footswitches to skip forward/backward multiple sequences.
 Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one footswitch to go anywhere.*